farhannaza/IP-Protection/README.md

 ---

-## 8️⃣ Ganache: Deploying to Ethereum
+## 8️⃣ Ganache: Local Deployment for Testing

 **Ganache** is a personal Ethereum blockchain used for deploying contracts, developing applications, and testing.